Formal Thursday Debates

-Twelve British Prime Ministers have cut their teeth and honed their skills in our Debating Chamber, five of whom were also officers of the Society: our first was William Ewert Gladstone, and our most recent Tony Blair.
-David Cameron, Leader of the Opposition, is also a member, most recently addressing the Society in Trinity Term (Summer) 2008.
+Thirteen British Prime Ministers have cut their teeth and honed their skills in our Debating Chamber, five of whom were also officers of the Society: our first was William Ewert Gladstone, and our most recent Tony Blair, and David Cameron who is also a member, most recently addressing the Society in Trinity Term (Summer) 2008.
 We frequently play host to in excess of twelve Heads of State per year, not to mention countless actors, writers, film stars, musicians, celebrities and politicians.

 Our Principal Debates, preceeded by dinner, take place each Thursday evening in Full Term, kicking off in Michaelmas with the debate "This House has no confidence in Her Majesty's Government", in which key members of the Government and the Opposition go three rounds in a debate which has occurred every year since the Society was founded.
 In 1933 The Oxford Union passed its famous motion "This House will in no circumstances fight for its King and Country" causing a maelstrom of politcal and public ire; Winston Churchill called it "that abject, squalid, shameless avowal."